What Zoom is and how it works

 Use Zoom to manage and support volunteers

 If you’re sold on using Zoom in your nonprofit organization, Jotform has you covered.
-You can use Jotform to schedule Zoom sessions, collect registrations, and process payments.
+With Jotform, you can schedule Zoom sessions, collect registrations, and collect payments.

-- You can collect payments directly on Zoom with PayPal.
-If you’d like to use a different payment gateway, you can set up a Jotform registration form and add one of 30 major payment gateways.
+You can collect payments directly on Zoom with PayPal.
+If you’d like to use a different payment gateway, you can set up a Jotform registration form, which integrates with 30 major payment gateways.
 Then simply set up the Zoom integration to register participants through your form.